a11yproject/a11yproject.com/_posts/2013-01-22-understanding-visual-impairment.md

 title: "A primer to visual impairment"
 description: "Key facts, definitions, demographics, causes, challenges and future of visual impairment."
 author: greg_tarnoff
+updated_by: emily_lane
 published: true
 categories:
   - Background
 ---

-Over 285,000,000 people suffer visual impairment, a condition that limits the visual capability of an individual to such a degree that additional support is needed.
+According to the [National Federation for the Blind](https://nfb.org/), 7,297,100 people over the age of 16 were reported to have some level of visual impairment, as of a [2015 American Community Survey](https://nfb.org/blindness-statistics) interpreted by Cornell University's Employment and Disability Institute (EDI).
+Visual impairment is a condition that limits the visual capability of an individual to such a degree that additional support is needed.
 Visual impairment is the result of trauma, disease, congenital or degenerative conditions that cannot be corrected by medication, surgery or refractive correction.
 90% of the world's visually impaired live in developing countries and 80% of all visual impairment can be avoided or cured by conventional means.

 There are 3 levels of visual impairment: